SummaryRead the full fact sheet

 It is difficult to calculate the exact rate at which your kidneys work.
 The best measure of kidney function is called the glomerular filtration rate (GFR).
 The GFR can be estimated (eGFR) using a mathematical formula.
 This formula uses the level of creatinine in your blood to estimate how well your kidneys are filtering waste from your blood.
 It can indicate if there is any kidney damage.

 The higher the filtration rate, the better the kidneys are working.
-A GFR of 100 mL/min/1.73 m2 is in the normal range so it is useful to say that this is about equal to ‘100% kidney function’.
-A GFR of 50 mL/min/1.73 m2 could be called ‘50% kidney function’ and a GFR of 30 mL/min/1.73 m2 could be called ‘30% kidney function’.
+A GFR of 100 mL/min/1.73 m2 is in the normal range.
+This is about equal to ‘100 per cent kidney function’.
+Based on this measurement system, a GFR of 50 mL/min/1.73 m2 could be called ’50 per cent kidney function’ and a GFR of 30 mL/min/1.73 m2 could be called ’30 per cent kidney function’.

 Keeping your kidneys healthy